IRELAND 11 Days

 Kilkenny’s craft beer scene is great for finding new favorite beers and enjoying good food.
 Brewery Corner and Sullivan’s Taproom

-• Ballykeefe distillery:
+• Ballykeefe Distillery:

 Ballykeefe Distillery is a small family-run Irish whiskey distillery on a farm, 15 minutes from the medieval city of Kilkenny.